PAULA STEPHANI, LPC

 My efforts to avoid feeling anxious, particularly in social situations, resulted in increasing depression and my life becoming more and more limited.

-In my 20s, two events took place that changed the trajectory of my life for the better.
+In my 20s, two events took place that started me on the path of positive change.

 One evening I was lying on my bed feeling hopeless and thinking I would be better off dead.
 Suddenly, I realized a spirit being was standing next to me.

-This being told me that even if I died I would not be able to avoid facing the life challenges that at the moment seemed impossible to face, and that if I persevered I would be able to find my way through this.
+This being communicated to me that even if I died I would not be able to avoid facing the challenges that at the moment seemed impossible to face, and that if I persevered I would be able to find my way through this.

-The message was so unexpected and vivid that I accepted the experience as true without question, though I hesitated to tell anyone else about it.
+The experience was so unexpected and vivid that I accepted it as true without question, and never considered suicide again.

 Soon after this, I met an Indian guru and visited one of his ashrams for several weeks.
-I was hoping that through chanting, service, and meditation, I could resolve my problems and “fix” myself.
+I was hoping that through chanting, meditation, and service, I could resolve my problems and “fix” myself.

 When I got home, I wrote to the guru and said I was searching for a spiritual life, but while visiting the ashram all I could think about was getting home again, and now that I was home I was wondering if I should go back and try again.

-This was his response: “This is how the mind is.
+His response was: “This is how the mind is.
 When it is one place it wants to be someplace else.
-And when it is someplace else it wants to be in the original place.
+When it is someplace else it wants to be in the original place.
 Stay where you are and develop a strong mind.”

-Sometimes when I look back on my early adulthood, I wish I could have supported myself then in the way I’ve learned to support myself now.
+Sometimes when I look back on my earlier years, I wish I could have supported myself then in the way I’ve learned to support myself now.

 Please click here to read more about my counseling practice.